belozersky321/PhyloBench/README.md

 # PhyloBench
 Python 2.7 and bash scripts for a benchmark for phylogenetic programs

-This repository is a supplement to the paper describing PhyloBench, a benchmark for testing phylogenetic programs.
+This repository is a part of supplementary material to the paper describing PhyloBench, a benchmark for testing phylogenetic programs.
 It includes the following scripts:
  * selectmnems.py
  * swisspfam_reduce.py
  * maketable.py